-Not later than 65 days before the Annual Town Meeting

-All Department, Office, and Agency heads (including the Board of Education) submit budget estimates to the Town Manager showing expected expenditures and revenues (other than taxes).

-Not later than 45 days before the Annual Town Meeting the Town Manager presents to the Town Council:

-- estimates of revenue showing the last completed fiscal year, the first seven months of the current fiscal year and revenue estimates (other than taxes) anticipated in the ensuing fiscal year; - b. expenditure estimates showing actual expenditures for the last completed fiscal year and the first seven months of the current year, expenditure requests for the ensuing year, and the Manager's recommended amounts (except the Board of Education).

-No later than 14 days before the Annual Town Meeting

-The Town Council holds a public hearing on its proposed budget and then prepares its recommended budget.

-Between third and fourth Monday in April

-The Council-recommended budget is presented to the Annual Town Meeting.

-On the tenth day after the Annual Town Meeting

-Referendum on Council-recommended budget with amendments, if any, made at Annual Town Meeting.
+Not later than 65 days before the Annual Town Meeting All Department, Office, and Agency heads (including the Board of Education) submit budget estimates to the Town Manager showing expected expenditures and revenues (other than taxes).
+Not later than 45 days before the Annual Town Meeting the Town Manager presents to the Town Council: a. estimates of revenue showing the last completed fiscal year, the first seven months of the current fiscal year and revenue estimates (other than taxes) anticipated in the ensuing fiscal year; b. expenditure estimates showing actual expenditures for the last completed fiscal year and the first seven months of the current year, expenditure requests for the ensuing year, and the Manager's recommended amounts (except the Board of Education).
+No later than 14 days before the Annual Town Meeting The Town Council holds a public hearing on its proposed budget and then prepares its recommended budget.
+On either the third or fourth Monday in April The Council-recommended budget is presented to the Annual Town Meeting.
+On the tenth day after the Annual Town Meeting Referendum on Council-recommended budget with amendments, if any, made at Annual Town Meeting.
 Budget is effective unless rejected by a majority of those voting at referendum in which at least 15% of the registered voters vote.

+Investment Policy

+The deposit of public funds is controlled by the Connecticut General Statutes (Section 7-402).
+Deposits may be made in a "qualified public depository" as defined by the Statutes or, in amounts not exceeding the Federal Deposit Insurance Corporation insurance limit, in an "out of state bank" as defined by the Statutes, which is not a "qualified public depository."

+The Connecticut General Statutes (Section 7-400) permit municipalities to invest in: 1) obligations of the United States and its agencies, 2) highly rated obligations of any state of the United States or of any political subdivision, authority or agency thereof, and 3) shares or other interests in custodial arrangements or pools maintaining constant net asset values and in highly rated no-load open end money market and mutual funds (with constant or fluctuating net asset values) whose portfolios are limited to obligations of the United States and its agencies, and repurchase agreements fully collateralized by such obligations.
+Other provisions of the Statutes cover specific municipal funds with particular investment authority.
+The provisions of the Statutes regarding the investment of municipal pension funds do not specify permitted investments.
+Therefore, investment of such funds is generally controlled by the laws applicable to fiduciaries and the provisions of the applicable plan.

+The Statutes (Sections 3-24f and 3-27f) also provide for investment in shares of the State Short-Term Investment Fund (STIF).
+This investment pool is under the control of the State Treasurer, with oversight provided by the Treasurer's Cash Management Advisory Board, and is regulated under the State Statutes and subject to annual audit by the Auditors of Public Accounts.
+Investment yields are accounted for on an amortized-cost basis with an investment portfolio that is designed to attain a market-average rate of return throughout budgetary and economic cycles.
+Investors accrue interest daily based on actual earnings, less expenses and transfers to the designated surplus reserve, and the fair value of the position in the pool is the same as the value of the pool shares.